awsdocs/amazon-ecs-bestpractices-guide/doc_source/networking-connecting-vpc.md

 ![\[Diagram showing architecture of a network using a NAT gateway.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/natgateway.png)

 The following are the disadvantages to using this approach:
 + You can't limit what destinations the NAT gateway can communicate with\.
-You also can't limit which destinations your backend tire can communicate to without disrupting all outbound communications from your VPC\.
+You also can't limit which destinations your backend tier can communicate to without disrupting all outbound communications from your VPC\.
 + NAT gateways charge for every GB of data that passes through\.
 If you use the NAT gateway for downloading large files from Amazon S3, or doing a high volume of database queries to DynamoDB, you're charged for every GB of bandwidth\.
 Additionally, NAT gateways support 5 Gbps of bandwidth and automatically scale up to 45 Gbps\.
 If you route through a single NAT gateway, applications that require very high bandwidth connections might encounter networking constraints\.
 As a workaround, you can divide your workload across multiple subnets and give each subnet its own NAT gateway\.

 ## AWS PrivateLink<a name="networking-connecting-privatelink"></a>